You may wish to see an introduction to this section first.

 Milas is one of the few ancient towns of the region which was not abandoned during the Middle Ages: a few memories of its ancient past can be seen here and there in the modern town.
 Only a few stretches of the walls have not been pulled down or incorporated into houses.

-Luckily one of the Roman gates has survived to our time: it had the shape of a triumphal arch and it was decorated with a small Labrys, a double-headed axe: it was a symbol of Zeus who used it to invoke storms (see another labrys at Manisa).
+Luckily a Roman gate, or rather a celebratory triumphal arch has survived to our time: it was decorated with a small labrys, a double-headed axe: it was a symbol of Zeus Labraundos who used it to invoke storms (see another labrys at Manisa).
 It was also a weapon of the Amazons and a symbol of Jupiter Dolichenus.

-Storks have a predilection for ancient monuments; they did not miss a beautiful Corinthian column which is the only remaining one of a temple built on a high platform.
-It is located near the very busy market at Milas.
+Storks have a predilection for ancient monuments; they did not miss a beautiful Corinthian column which is the only remaining one of a temple built on a high platform, similar to what occurs at Silifke.

 (left) Ancient stones on the wall of a mosque; (centre) ancient column in the porch of another mosque; (right) garden of the local museum